-The affected territory is located within the City's sphere of influence, making it eligible for annexation.
+The subject territory is located within the City's sphere of influence, making it eligible for annexation.
 It is also within the voter-approved Urban Growth Boundary and within the "urban service area" boundary for the City in the Sonoma County General Plan.
-In that the City has been providing utility services to the subject territory for several years, the impact of annexation is projected to be minimal.
-Proposed annexation of some parcels adjacent and in the immediate vicinity can be anticipated in the near future.
+Adjacent territory is developed with industrial uses as is proposed for the subject territory.